 When adopting Lilly, Mitchell only gave her his own last name and not both his and Cameron’s because he was scared Cameron would leave.
 As an apology he writes a story about two monkeys adopting a panda.
 He and Cameron think they have found a niche market with stories for gay parents, but they realize the market is already pretty saturated after a trip to the bookstore.

 Haley is at a staff meeting.
 She’s worried that she hasn’t had enough good ideas lately.
 Her fear is that this will lead her boss to believe that she isn’t working hard on behalf of the company.
 Haley signals that she’s a good worker by suggesting that Gloria sell a family recipe to the company (NERP).
 Gloria has long held the recipe secret.
 The recipe is an example of private technological knowledge.
 The recipe is valuable to Gloria because of the family tradition.
 The recipe is valuable to NERP because it could give them an edge in the lifestyle industry.
 Will Gloria sell?
-(Note: Jay also makes a fantastic joke about the value of a bachelor’s degree that can be used for discussion on human capital)
+(Note: Jay also makes a fantastic joke about the value of a bachelor’s degree that can be used for discussion on human capital).

-Haley works for a lifestyle company with a history of selling dodgy products.
-The latest one is stickers.
-Her boss wants them tested but can’t use animals.
-So, she uses the next best thing – her assistants.
-But first, she has some really important questions to ask.
 This clip demonstrates the importance of labor law and regulations.
-Without regulations that are enforced, some employers might require workers to complete dangerous tasks.
+Without enforceable regulations, some employers might require workers to complete dangerous tasks.
 Even with regulations, this still happens.
-How does this clip show that Haley’s boss knows about the danger and about the regulations but doesn’t care?
+Haley’s boss may know about the danger of the product and the importance of regulation, but perhaps doesn’t care?

 Jay has a great new invention that he believes will revolutionize the closet industry.
-It’s a sock dispenser.
-In competitive industries, product differentiation can lead to short term profits – especially for early adopters.
-Why is Jay concerned that his son, Manny, has a new friend who has seen this idea?
+He believes he’s created a sock dispenser that will rotate his socks so that he isn’t always wearing the same socks over and over.
+In competitive industries, product differentiation like this can lead to short term profits – especially for early adopters.

 Haley, Phil and Luke are participating in a psychology study.
 Luke has convinced Phil that they should push the big red button that says “DO NOT PUSH” but Haley stops them.
 She says one in a million college drop outs go on to become Steve Jobs.
 The other 99 thousand don’t (her math is a little off).
 She recently dropped out of college and is having a crisis.
 This demonstrates several economic concepts including the importance of human capital and time inconsistency.
 Human capital comes from going to college but Phil reminds her that there are other sources of human capital.
 Time inconsistency occurs when you regret a decision in the past.